ustaxcourt/ef-cms/docs/entities/entity-validation.md

 Cons
 - Requires us to have all entities in varied combinations being tested.
 Anything not within the tested examples will slip through the cracks.
 - Does not solve the problem of forgetting to update migration scripts as what if we forget to add more test cases to the contract tests?

+## Utility to validate the whole database or a portion of the database
+Strategy: Create individual scripts or processes that allows a devloper to scan a database and run all entities through validation to see what is and is not valid.

+Pros
+- Allows devs to run real validation on data in test
+- Relatively simple to achieve

+Cons
+- Slow if validating the whole DB
+- You need to remember to run the utility

 # 2. Better Team Awareness
 ## Creating Folders for DB entities vs. non DB entities